iarmaanx/React/README.md

 ![Background Changer](./images/bgChanger.png "Background Changer") From this project I learnt how to use useState hook in project, state management and how the function updates the state.

+2. Password Generator
+I'm currently working on this.